devrup-dev/highz-galaxy-simulations/README.md

-# highz-galaxy-simulations
-Learning cosmological simulations of high-redshift (z > 8.5) galaxies using Enzo and Gadget-4
+# High-Redshift Galaxy Simulations (z > 8.5)

+This repository documents my self-learning journey into cosmological galaxy simulations using **Enzo** and **Gadget-4**.

+## Goals
+- Understand the physics of early galaxy formation
+- Learn how cosmological simulation codes are structured
+- Connect simulations with observations (JWST-era)

+## Codes of Interest
+- Enzo (AMR, grid-based)
+- Gadget-4 (SPH / moving mesh)

+## Status
+🚧 Learning in progress